-In late January 1852, the ‘Swedish Nightingale’ Jenny Lind and her German fiancé Otto Goldschmidt walked into the Tremont Row studio of Southworth & Hawes in Boston.
+In late January 1852, the ‘Swedish Nightingale’ Jenny Lind and her much younger German fiancé Otto Goldschmidt walked into the Tremont Row studio of Southworth & Hawes in Boston.

 There they posed for their wedding portrait, to be kept under wraps until the event a week or two hence.
 Southworth & Hawes (1843-63) were society portraitists and the first master photographers in America.
 They could also keep a secret.

 The announcement of the Lind-Goldschmidt marriage on Feb.
 5, 1852 shocked Boston and the arts world.
 Lind, at 31, had achieved international renown as an opera star.
 Goldschmidt was Lind’s 22-year-old piano accompanist.
 What was she thinking – and why on earth did they get married in Boston?

 Goldschmidt was more than an accompanist.
 The son of wealthy and well-educated Jewish parents in Hamburg, he both composed and conducted music.
 Frederic Chopin had introduced him to Lind when he was 16.
 Goldschmidt had always cared for her well-being – something she needed on her concert tour of America.